Episode Number: 68

 Renay: And now we’re here at the end and it’s time for recommendations.
 Ana, what’ve you got for us this week?

 Ana: I’ve got already what I think will be one of my top ten books this year, probably gonna win all the major awards for YA, probably.
-I give it a ten and it’s the first ten in a — a year.
+I give it a ten and it’s the first ten in a year.

 It’s contemporary YA, it’s called The Hate U Give by Angie Thomas, and it’s been touted a Black Lives Matter movement book, because it starts with a young black guy being murdered by the police.
 And his best friend, who is the main character of the novel, is in the car with him, and what happens next.
-And it’s a harrowing, very difficult, book in many ways, but it’s so so so beautiful, so well-written, and it has one of the best families I have ever read in my entire life.
-Her dad is super cool, her mum is awesome, her brothers, her uncles — it’s just, it’s a book about families and identity and communities and it’s amazing.
+It’s a harrowing, very difficult, book in many ways, but it’s so so so beautiful, so well-written, and it has one of the best families I have ever read in my entire life.
+Her dad is super cool, her mum is awesome, her brothers, her uncles—it’s a book about families and identity and communities and it’s amazing.
 It comes out at the end of February.
 I’ve already read and reviewed it and I think this book is gonna go places.
 I bet it will.
 I’m putting my money on it.
 How about you?
 What do you have for us?

 Renay: My recommendation is pretty different this week and it also comes with a request.
 As some may know, my partner had a heart defect that was a pre-existing condition.
 Thankfully, the Affordable Care Act prevented him from being denied coverage and allowed him to treat the problem and now he’s part cow!